 Good morning all, and dare I say it, but the day is looking positive.
-Not exactly fry an egg on a stone but there's some heat in it!
-It's fantastic to see a bit of positivity about the place.
+Not exactly fry an egg on a stone but there’s some heat in it!
+It’s fantastic to see a bit of positivity about the place.
 The vaccines are getting out there and people are very excited to get them.
-My sister, who is in her late 50's, got hers on Wednesday and is getting her hair done today.
-She wanted to get the hair done before getting the vaccine, so she would look better than all her age group.
-But you can't have everything!
+My sister, who is in her late 50’s, got hers on Wednesday and is getting her hair done today.
+She wanted to get her hair done before getting the vaccine, so she would look better than all her age group.
+But you can’t have everything!
 She got the Astra but still has her sights set on Portugal in July.
 I got a haircut myself on Tuesday and was only delighted.
 I was afraid to look on the floor of the barbers for fear that all sorts, hidden in there for months, was now visible.
 No solicitor’s letter has arrived through the post yet.

 Last week we spoke about how company directors need to be very careful when filing their 2020 tax returns.
 In case you missed it see here

 This week I had a great consultation on the question of sole trader or company with a guy starting a business.
 We wrote a blog on this before click here but thought it worth looking at some specifics that came up to lead to a decision.